League-of-Foundry-Developers/FoundryVTT-Module-Template/README.md

 ![image](https://user-images.githubusercontent.com/36359784/120664263-b49e5500-c482-11eb-9126-af7006389903.png)

-One of the Foundry staff will get back to you with an approval or any further questions within a few days, and give you access to the package admin pages.
+One of the Foundry staff will typically get back to you with an approval or any further questions within a few days, and give you access to the package admin pages.

 Once you have access to the module admin page, you can release a new version by going into the page for your module, scrolling to the bottom, and filling in a new Package Version.